-I will continue to make conservation a priority in Congress so that future generations will be able to enjoy the Pacific Northwest as we do today.
+I will continue to make tackling climate change and preserving our public lands a priority in Congress so that future generations will be able to enjoy the Pacific Northwest as we do today.